-- 1. From the Manage Your Kindle page, mouse over the Actions... button and select "Download & transfer via USB" and you will be asked to choose the device to which you plan to transfer the download.
-Save the file. - 2.
+- 1. From the "Your Orders" section of the Manage Your Kindle page, select "Transfer via computer" and you will be asked to choose the device to which you plan to transfer the download. - 2.
 Connect one end of the USB cable (provided with your Kindle) to the Kindle and connect the other end to your computer. - 3.
 Your Kindle should appear on your computer in the same location you would normally find an external USB drive. - 4.
 Open your Kindle drive.
 You should see a folder entitled "documents." - 5.
-Copy the downloaded files into the "documents" folder of your Kindle. - 6.
-Using your computer, eject your Kindle from your computer.
+Copy the downloaded files into the "documents" folder of your Kindle.

+6. Using your computer, eject your Kindle from your computer.
 The content you transferred should now appear in Home.